Gender & Women's Studies Collection Development at the University of Wisconsin-Madison

 Currency and Contemporary Emphasis and Relationship to Format

 Up-to-date information is of great import to analyses of women’s status and issues.
 The advent of the Internet has been a major boon to the field, providing working papers, research studies, newsletters from women’s organizations and other watchdog agencies, and much more.
-Accordingly, the Women’s Studies librarian selects numerous (and mostly free) online publications for cataloging in the online public access catalog (Madcat) and/or for links on her subject-organized web pages and research guides.
-Interests in women of all ethnicities within the U.S., women in other countries, and global connections are all paramount in women’s studies.
-Documentary video/DVDs are used extensively to depict and analyze the conditions of women’s lives, media representations of women, and gender identity issues, and therefore these formats assume a larger place within the Women’s Studies librarian’s purview than they may for other selectors.
-Though the emphasis is contemporary, the Women’s Studies librarian also selects women’s history titles that transcend the traditional area studies' divisions within Memorial Library, as well as recent North American women’s history and biography not duplicated in the Wisconsin Historical Society Library.
-The Women’s Studies librarian also collaborates with the European History librarian and other area studies librarians to assure that the needs of the Ph.D. students and faculty in women’s history are met, particularly with respect to electronic and microformat resources.
+Accordingly, the Gender & Women’s Studies Librarian selects numerous (and mostly free) online publications for cataloging in the online public access catalog and/or for links on her subject-organized web pages and research guides.
+Interests in women of all ethnicities within the U.S., women in other countries, and global connections are all paramount in gender and women’s studies.
+Documentary video/DVDs are used extensively to depict and analyze the conditions of women’s lives, media representations of women, and gender identity issues, and therefore these formats assume a larger place within the Gender & Women’s Studies librarian’s purview than they may for other selectors.
+Though the emphasis is contemporary, the Gender & Women’s Studies Librarian also selects women’s and gender history titles that transcend the traditional area studies' divisions within Memorial Library, as well as recent North American women’s history and biography not duplicated in the Wisconsin Historical Society Library.
+The Gender & Women’s Studies librarian also collaborates with the European History librarian and other area studies librarians to assure that the needs of the Ph.D. students and faculty in women’s history are met, particularly with respect to electronic and microformat resources.

 Due to the contemporary emphasis and to the strength of women’s studies collecting that has gone on in Memorial Library since the dawn of the field (and to the Wisconsin Historical Society – in particular its assiduous acquisition of "women’s liberation" and other feminist periodicals), the vast majority of selections are current publications; retrospective acquisitions are mainly electronic back files of periodicals and large microform sets.